BrooklynDipi/doom-adventure/README.md

-# Welcome to Doom Adventure!
+# Welcome to Office Reactor!

-Doom Adventure* is a two to four player multiplayer Doom map made with Trenchbroom.
+Office Reactor is a two to four player multiplayer Quake map made with Trenchbroom.

 For more information on development, visit my [project wiki](https://github.com/BrooklynDipi/doom-adventure/wiki)!

-*Name is WIP